FormulaTranslator/AdventOfCode2015/README.md

 cars, presumably by exhaust or gasoline or something. perfumes, which is handy, since many of your Aunts Sue wear a few kinds.
 In fact, many of your Aunts Sue have many of these.
 You put the wrapping from the gift into the MFCSAM.
 It beeps inquisitively at you a few times and then prints out a message on ticker tape:

-children: 3
+- children: 3
-cats: 7
+- cats: 7
-samoyeds: 2
+- samoyeds: 2
-pomeranians: 3
+- pomeranians: 3
-akitas: 0
+- akitas: 0
-vizslas: 0
+- vizslas: 0
-goldfish: 5
+- goldfish: 5
-trees: 3
+- trees: 3
-cars: 2
+- cars: 2
-perfumes: 1
+- perfumes: 1

 You make a list of the things you can remember about each Aunt Sue.
 Things missing from your list aren't zero - you simply don't remember the value.

 What is the number of the Sue that got you the gift?

-Project 17:
+#### Project 17:

+The elves bought too much eggnog again - 150 liters this time.
+To fit it all into your refrigerator, you'll need to move it into smaller containers.
+You take an inventory of the capacities of the available containers.

+Filling all containers entirely, how many different combinations of containers can exactly fit all 150 liters of eggnog?

-Project 18:
+#### Project 18:

-Project 19:
+#### Project 19:

-Project 20:
+#### Project 20:

-Project 21:
+#### Project 21:

-Project 22:
+#### Project 22:

-Project 23:
+#### Project 23:

-Project 24:
+#### Project 24:

-Project 25:
+#### Project 25: